adafruit/Adafruit_CircuitPython_Pypixelbuf/README.rst

 Usage Example
 =============

-This example tests that the pypixelbuf works.
+This example tests that pypixelbuf works.

 .. code-block:: python